-One obstacle to bicycle oriented planning is helping people whose image of their city has been formed by years of navigating arterial roads, to see the possibility of a parallel city emerging in hidden and liminal zones.
-I bet I could take you up in a helicopter and point out all the easements and derelict zones in your city only to have you say, “oh look, there’s the road to my house!”
+One obstacle to bicycle-oriented planning is helping people whose image of their city has been formed by years of navigating arterial roads to see the possibility of a parallel city emerging in hidden and liminal zones.
+I bet I could take you up in a helicopter and point out all the easements and derelict zones in your city only to have you say, “oh look; there’s the road to my house!”
 This mapping tool is intended to shock you into viewing your city’s non-mechanical space.

 Let’s start with a city I’m sure you have been to, New York.
 No doubt you saw it from the side windows of taxis, or the sidewalks flanking noisy avenues that really aren’t that pleasant for cycling (even with the new bike lanes), or from the stairs leading out of that godawful chthonian subway.
-Well here’s another view of New York:
+Well, here’s another view of New York:

 There are quite a few assumptions at play here.
-One is that the most expedient way to a cycling utopia is not to fight car-loving voters for land they now occupy but to recycle residual space in the city.
-Another is that communities of cyclists will naturally occupy a non-centric city, having employment and commerce evenly spread, yet at the same time agree on a vague epicentre for the location of meeting places and civic amenities.
+One is that the most practical way to a cycling utopia is not to fight car-loving voters for the land they now occupy but to recycle residual space in the city.
+Another is that communities of cyclists will naturally occupy a non-centric city, having employment and commerce evenly spread, yet at the same time agree on a vague epicenter for the location of meeting places and civic amenities.

 The position of the circle reflects an aim to encompass four things.
 First, a flat region.
-Second, linear voids such as rail corridors, rivulets and the edges of larger bodies of water.
+Second, linear voids such as rail corridors, rivulets, and the edges of larger bodies of water.
 Third, parks.
 And last but not least, large lots with redevelopment potential.

 This development opportunity was revealed through [re]cycle-space mapping.
-The site is within the vague epicentre of a 15km diameter portion of Sydney that is: 1. relatively flat; 2. rich in nonvehicular easements such as rail corridors and waterways that could double as bicycle highways, and 3. filled with potential for other mixed use developments on low use industrial land.
+The site is within the vague epicentre of a 15km diameter portion of Sydney that is: 1. relatively flat; 2. rich in nonvehicular easements such as rail corridors and waterways that could double as bicycle highways, and 3. filled with potential for other mixed-use developments on low use industrial land.

-Throughout the ages mapping techniques have been developed that reflect the mindset and construction needs of the time.
-At Cycle-Space International we thought it was high time the urban cycling renaissance had its own mapping method.
-It reveals at a glance the potential for bicycle oriented redevelopment in a blighted city such as Detroit… or a smaller-scale post-industrial city, such as my home town of Newcastle, Australia… or the possibility of reconsidering the total ban on bike transport in Venice…or the scope for building new parts of Amsterdam around cycling—remembering that the old parts were built around horses.
+Throughout the ages, mapping techniques have been developed that reflect the mindset and construction needs of the time.
+At Cycle-Space International, we thought it was high time the urban cycling renaissance had its own mapping method.
+It reveals at a glance the potential for bicycle-oriented redevelopment in a blighted city such as Detroit… or a smaller-scale post-industrial city, such as my home town of Newcastle, Australia… or the possibility of reconsidering the total ban on bike transport in Venice…or the scope for building new parts of Amsterdam around cycling—remembering that the old parts were built around horses.

-Naturally we welcome your comments and feedback.
+Naturally, we welcome your comments and feedback.
 [Re]cycle-space maps are part of a service we offer to cities to help them start thinking about sustainable development paradigms.